Finchley Memorial Hospital Shuttle

 The cost of purchasing and fitting fares / cashless payment recording equipment would outweigh any revenue generated so overall it is more cost effective to provide a free to use service along with the pre-existing shuttles.

 Let us be clear, if it was thought that this service was profitable, then a commercial company with private shareholders would have been running it long ago.
-Therefore it has to be funded in such a way as to be free at the point of delivery.
+Therefore it has to be funded in such a way as to be free at the point of delivery in order to maintain compliance with current requirement for Section 19 Permit Minibus operations.

 Paradoxically, the provision of transport linking several bus stops with FMH will create more demand as the Clinics and GP surgeries that are waiting to relocate to fill the empty spaces at FMH will trigger an increase in demand for transport and reduce costs in several ways.
 We cannot precisely quantify this demand in advance but logic and experience show that local transport solutions bring both tangible and intangible benefits to the community.

-Currently the underused/unused “empty” areas of the hospital still carry a large cost to the operators of FMH, (some estimates put this figure at over £100k pa), by contributing funding to underwrite free transport provision, not only will this amount be reduced by shrinking the amount of empty or underused space, but also by gaining significant rental income from GP’s who were due to move in in October 2012 as well as other Clinic hirers.
+Currently the underused/unused “empty” areas of the hospital still carry a large cost to the operators of FMH, (some estimates put this figure at over £100k pa), by contributing funding to underwrite free transport provision, not only will this amount be reduced by shrinking the amount of empty or underused space, but also by gaining significant rental income from GP’s who were originally due to move in to FMH during October 2012 as well as other Clinic hirers.

 The London Borough of Barnet (LBB), Barnet Clinical Commissioning Group ( CCG)/ Finchley Memorial Hospital Management, Central London Clinical Healthcare Trust (CLCH), Royal Free Hospital Trust, NHS England, and whichever property company is managing the site, as stakeholders who have sufficient funding to support the BCT service infrastructure and running costs could combine budgets to finance this shuttle in a similar manner to the existing free shuttles.